Ghulam Sadiq Khan: Musical career

 He was initiated into music at the age of nine by his father Ustad Ghulam Jafar Khan, who was an Indian sarangi player.
 Later, he continued his training under the guidance of Ustad Mushtaq Hussain Khan, who was the first recipient of the Padma Bhushan award in India.

 He specialized in the khayal gayaki and also sang thumri, dadra and bhajans.
-He performed in India and abroad in the U.K., Australia, Saudi Arabia, Oman, Mauritius, Singapore, Hong Kong, Indonesia, Thailand, China and Afghanistan.
+He performed in India and abroad, including the UK, Australia, Saudi Arabia, Oman, Mauritius, Singapore, Hong Kong, Indonesia, Thailand, China and Afghanistan.
 He was a top graded artist of All India Radio and Doordarshan.

-During the course of his career, he taught many disciples, including Jaspinder Narula (a Bollywood playback singer) and his son, Ustad Ghulam Abbas Khan who is a khayal and ghazal vocalist.
+During the course of his career, he taught many disciples, including his son, Ustad Ghulam Abbas Khan who is a khayal and ghazal vocalist, and Jaspinder Narula, a Bollywood playback singer.
 He also taught his grandson Ghulam Hasan Khan, who is also a Hindustani classical vocalist.
 He worked as senior lecturer in the Faculty of Music at the University of Delhi.

 In 2005, he received the Padma Shri for his contribution to Indian classical music.